eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-overview.md

 - View project information.
 - Open a shell session into an application container.
 - Toggle project auto build and manually initiate project builds.
-- Scope your VS Code workspace to a single project or to your *codewind-workspace*.
 - Disable, enable, and delete projects.